-If you want to save time you can chose the configuration: ctth\generate\pressure =True, ctth\generate\temperature=False, ctth\generate\height=False.
-But, of course, then you will only get the cloud top pressure, not the other two main datasets.
-Please note that other configurations (eg. only cloud top height) are possible, but they will not save processing time.
+If you want to save time you can chose the configuration: ctth_generate_pressure =True, ctth_generate_temperature=False, ctth_generate_height=False, ctth_generate_hectofeet=False.
+But, of course, then you will only get the cloud top pressure, not the other three main datasets.
+Please note that configurations without cloud top pressure (eg. only cloud top height) are possible, but they will not save processing time.
+Running either temperature+height, or hectofeet, will save some amount of time.